This activity is very simple, but quite wonderful!

 I like to randomly distribute the images and the text, then have the students take turns reading the text they have.
 Each person is either reading aloud or listening closely.
 This gives good listening practice, makes the activity very meaning-focused, and also gives the students lots of natural model input.
 The pictures make the language more comprehensible, and also more “real”.

-My example (Feel free to use it in your own classroom!):
+“The Swinging Door” (Feel free to use this in your own classroom!):